destroyer22719/email-cleaner/README.md

 ```

 **`domains:`**
-A list of domains you want include and apply `options` for
+A list of domains you want include and apply `options` for, do not use the `@` sign.

 **Example**
 `domains: ["test.com", "other.com"]`